msadeqsirjani/Cactus.Blade.Caching/README.md

 ## What is Cactus.Blade.Caching

-Cactus.Blade.Caching is a simple utility that solves a common problem pragmatically - storing and accessing objects quickly in a .NET app.
-It is designed with a specific vision in mind: provide a **simple solution for persisting objects**, even between sessions, that is unobtrusive and requires zero configuration.
+Cactus.Blade.Caching is a simple utility that solves a common problem pragmatically.

 ## Getting Started